Meet The Team

 Scottie's personal life has flourished alongside his return to golf.
 He married his wife, Candice, in September 2022, and credits her with being an unbelievable source of support as he pursues his golfing dreams.
 They are the proud parents of two children, daughter Valkyrie (born December 2023) and son Fenrys (born September 2025).
 Fehlberg hopes to pass on his passion for the game to his children.
 He lives by a clear set of priorities: God, Family, and Golf.

-Fehlberg is excited and grateful to be a member of the 2026 US Phoenix Cup team and looks forward to representing his country on the fairways as part of the adaptive golf community.
+Fehlberg is excited and grateful to be a member of the 2026 US Phoenix Disability Golf team and looks forward to representing his country on the fairways as part of the adaptive golf community.

 Two men in Oregon: John Ambrose in blue and Britton Muñoz in pink.